Clean Power Research Support Center logo

 Custom Lists and Data Field Groups

 PowerClerk’s Data Fields functionality allows you to define Custom Lists under the Custom Lists-tab.
-If you do not see this tab present, please contact PowerClerk’s Support Team to request this feature to be enabled for your PowerClerk program.
-A Custom List can be any kind of hierarchical list of data, that you would like your applicants to be able to select pre-defined data from.
+If you do not see this tab present, please submit a ticket on the PowerClerk Ticket System to request this feature to be enabled for your PowerClerk program.
+A Custom List can be any kind of hierarchical list of data that you would like your applicants to be able to select pre-defined data from.

-To initialize a Custom List you need to create a .csv file with the columns you desire as your hierarchical fields in the Custom List.
-A sample file can be seen in Figure 4: CSV template for a Custom List:
+To initialize a Custom List, you will need to create a .csv file with the columns you desire as your hierarchical fields in the Custom List.
+A sample file can be seen in the figure below:

 CSV template for a Custom List